 Petroleum-based chemicals and recycled plastic bottles comprise a significant portion of UNIFI's raw materials.
 The prices for these products and related energy costs are volatile and dependent on global supply and demand dynamics, including geo-political risks.
 While UNIFI enters into raw material supply agreements from time to time, these agreements typically provide index pricing based on quoted market prices.
 Therefore, supply agreements provide only limited protection against price volatility.
-UNIFI there is typically a time lag that adversely affects UNIFI's margins during one or more quarters.
+UNIFI attempts to pass on to its customers increases in raw material costs, but at times it cannot.
+When it can, there is typically a time lag that adversely affects UNIFI's margins during one or more quarters.
 Certain customers are subject to an index-based pricing model in which UNIFI's prices are adjusted based on the change in the cost of certain raw materials in the prior quarter.
 Pricing adjustments for other customers must be negotiated independently.
-In ordinary market conditions in which raw material price increases have stabilized and sales volumes are consistent with traditional levels, UNIFI has historically been successful in implementing price adjustments within one to two fiscal quarters of the raw material price increase for its index priced customers and within two fiscal quarters of the raw material price increases for its non-index priced customers.
+In ordinary market conditions in which raw material price increases have stabilized and sales volumes are consistent with traditional levels, UNIFI has historically been successful in implementing price adjustments within one to two fiscal quarters of the raw material price increase for its index priced customers and within two fiscal quarters of the raw material price increase for its non-index priced customers.
 UNIFI has lost in the past (and expects that it may lose in the future) customers to its competitors as a result of price increases.
 In addition, competitors may be able to obtain raw materials at a lower cost due to market regulations that favor local producers in certain foreign locations where UNIFI operates, and certain other market regulations that favor UNIFI over other producers may be amended or repealed.
 Additionally, inflation can have a long-term impact by increasing the costs of materials, labor, and/or energy, any of which costs may adversely impact UNIFI's ability to maintain satisfactory margins.
-If UNIFI is not able to pass on such cost increases to customers in a timely manner (or if it loses a large number of customers to competitors as a r
+If UNIFI is not able to pass on such cost increases to customers in a timely manner (or if it loses a large number of customers to competitors as a result of price increases), the result could be material and adverse to its business, financial condition, results of operations, or cash flows.